Nonfiction Books for 9 Year Olds (4th Grade)

 Strange But True!
 Our Weird, Wild, Wonderful World DK

-This is my favorite book on the list today — I literally couldn’t help but read so many of the pages out loud to my kids, they were just so interesting.
+This is a favorite book on the list today — I literally couldn’t help but read so many of the pages out loud to my kids, they were just so interesting.
 First, the photographs grab your attention — then the headlines — and then the text.
 This is a GREAT book for your reluctant readers because it’s practically irresistible to read through it.
 Love it for a gift idea!

 LEGO Awesome Ideas What Will You Build?

-Awesome barely begins to describe this book — it’s jam-packed with so many ideas from different themes like Outer Space, Modern Metropolis, the Wild West, Fantasy Land, and The Real World.
+Awesome barely begins to describe this LEGO book — it’s jam-packed with so many ideas from different themes like Outer Space, Modern Metropolis, the Wild West, Fantasy Land, and The Real World.
 I just love browsing through the ideas.
 Be warned: Your kids will want you to order A LOT more Legos for these new projects.

 You Might Also Like: